ZAHON/rilix-ui/core/src/utilities/combine-style/README.md

 ### Returns

+The `combineStyle` function returns the merged CSS styles, which can be either an object or a string, depending on the input types.

 | Type            | Description                                                                                                                                                                                                                                                                                                                                                                         |
 | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `CSSProperties` | A new object containing the merged CSS styles.
 If both `style1` and `style2` are strings, it returns a single string with the styles concatenated using a semicolon.
 In cases where one is an object and the other a string, the string is converted to an object and then merged.
 If one or both inputs are `undefined`, they are treated as empty styles for the merging process. |